LGSInnovations/bits-weather-dashboard/README.md

 ### Dependencies
-In addition to dependencies of BITS, user also must have
+In addition to dependencies of BITS, user also must have__ MongoDB bits module bits-weather-dashboard amCharts
-\nMongoDB bits module
-bits-weather-dashboard
-amCharts